Why Influencer Marketing isn't Going Anywhere

 The other side of the incredible opportunity influencer relationships offer brands—like the benefit of an outside voice touting your brand in their own words—is the risk inherent in linking your brand’s reputation with that of someone outside the brand—someone whose messaging you cannot fully control.
 Influencer relationships can be ended, of course, but if damaging statements or actions take place during the relationship, your brand will be in damage control mode, so it’s crucial to choose influencer relationships wisely.

 However, it’s interesting to note that tides have shifted somewhat.
 Depending on the situation, brands now have a little more leeway with their influencers and can distance themselves from certain actions without severing ties completely.
 Take the recent example of Kanye West and Adidas.
-After a series of controversial social media posts from the singer, there were calls for the sports apparel brand to cut ties with West, but instead the CEO of Adidas issued the following statement:
+After a series of controversial social media posts from the singer, there were calls for the sports apparel brand to cut ties with West, but instead, the CEO of Adidas issued the following statement:

 “We neither comment nor speculate on every single comment that our external creators are making,” Rorsted said.
 “Kanye has been and is a very important part of our strategy and has been a fantastic creator, and that’s where I’m going to leave it.
 I’m not going to comment on every comment that he or somebody else are making.”

 Brand Takeaway: Handing the keys to your social media castle to an outsider is always a risk, but you can mitigate harm to your brand in a few important ways.
 First of all, don’t ever literally give an influencer unmonitored access to credentials to your brand’s social accounts—any content posted by influencers on your brand’s accounts should be carefully monitored and credentials should only be given for a short amount of time (we just launched a product that can make these efforts simple).
-Also, choose your influencer partners carefully—don’t just pick the person with the most followers, choose someone who’s values align with your brand’s values.
+Also, choose your influencer partners carefully—don’t just pick the person with the most followers, choose someone whose values align with your brand’s values.

 We can’t wait to see what influencer relationships you build and for more on keeping your social media accounts safe, see our new risk management solution Vault.